sulfuror/rescript-sh/README.md

 ## Usage:

-First thing to do is to edit your configuration file.
-This script will automatically create one but you need to put the correct values.
+First thing to do is to edit select the text editor you want to use to open your configuration files and edit the configuration files and exclusion list.
+This script will automatically create those but you need to put the correct values int the configuration file and edit the exclusion list, if you want to exclude any additional files, directories or patterns.
 To edit your configuration file you need to use the following command:

 ```
 rescript config
 ```
-The configuration file will be opened in your default text editor.
+This command will display a dialog where you'll be asked to select a text editor you want to use.
+The list of editors are: Nano, Vim, Gedit, Mousepad, Leafpad, Pluma and Kate (the default text editors for almost any DE).
+If you want to use another text editor just create a variable in your configuration file called "EDITOR" pointing to your text editor (e.g.: EDITOR="geany").

+Once the text editor is set, then it will display 3 options: 1) Configuration,
+2) Exclusions, 3) Exit.
+Select 1 to open the configuration file, 2 to open the exclusion list and 3 to exit the dialog.
+Once you've done that you can start using the script.
+If you don't have any repo remember to run `rescript init` after configuring `rescript`.

-**Things you need to change**:
+**Things you need to change in your configuration file**:

 * `RESTIC_PASSWORD=""`: Put your restic password between the "".
 * `RESTIC_REPO=""`: Put your repository directory.